 Just Try to Resist this Lemon Meringue Tart Recipe

-I love this tart, it might seem daunting but I’ve broken it down into three parts so open a bottle of rosé and have fun with it.
+I love this tart, it might seem daunting, but I’ve broken it down into three parts, so open a bottle of rosé and have fun with it.
 You’ll be really happy with the results, I promise!
-I’ve made the pastry, but feel free to buy it, there are some amazing ready-to-use products out there.
-If you do buy it, you’re looking for shortcrust and don’t worry if it’s not sweet, the rest of this tart is sweet enough! ~ Ben James, Domaine Mirabeau.
+I’ve made the pastry, but feel free to buy it.
+There are some amazing ready-to-use products out there.
+If you buy it, you’re looking for shortcrust and don’t worry if it’s not sweet.
+The rest of this tart is sweet enough! ~ Ben James, Domaine Mirabeau.

 Click here for the original post and Ben’s video.

 Lemon Meringue Tart

 - Blow torch or grill